Skip to Content

-Many gardeners set up their vegetable beds by using some kind of a plowing method which consists of turfing and turning the soil, feeding, and then planting.
-And to be perfectly honest, this is not an easy way of creating new beds, particularly if you have stubborn weeds such as couch grass.
+Many gardeners set up their vegetable beds by using some kind of plowing method, which consists of turfing and turning the soil, feeding, and then planting.
+To be perfectly honest, this is not an easy way of creating new beds, particularly if you have stubborn weeds such as couch grass.

 Lasagna Gardening Method